From Then Til Now: Kentucky History at A Glance

 2012

-Morehead State University and its partners launch the first satellite built entirely in Kentucky.
-Its 10-year mission is to provide information on the underlying physics of the early universe.
-A nano-satellite, it is the size of a loaf of bread and weighs five pounds.
+Morehead State University and its partners launched the first satellite built entirely in Kentucky.
+Its 10-year mission was to provide information on the underlying physics of the early universe.
+A nano-satellite, it was the size of a loaf of bread and weighed five pounds.
 (Photo courtesy of Morehead State University)

 2013

-Kentucky legalizes the growing of hemp, once an important cash crop for Kentucky for the production of rope and sailcloth.
+Kentucky legalized the growing of hemp, once an important cash crop for Kentucky for the production of rope and sailcloth.